-Figure 6: Glycolysis rates are unaffected in ME/CFS lymphoblasts, but levels of enzymes involved in fatty acid β -oxidation and the TCA cycle are elevated
+Figure 7: Glycolysis rates are unaffected in ME/CFS lymphoblasts, but levels of enzymes involved in fatty acid $\beta$ -oxidation and the TCA cycle are elevated

 Error bars represent standard errors of the mean.
 (A) Glycolytic rate, capacity and reserve are unchanged in ME/CFS lymphoblasts (independent t-test).
 The ECAR was measured in lymphoblasts from ME/CFS and control individuals by the Seahorse XFe24 Extracellular Flux Analyser.
-Each ME/CFS (n=23) and control (n=16) cell line was assayed over four replicates in at least three independent experiments..
-(B) Fatty acid carrier carnitine O-palmitoyltransferase 2 and β -oxidation enzyme enoyl-CoA delta isomerase 2 were significantly upregulated (iBAQ) in whole cell mass spectrometry proteomics experiments (independent t-test).
+Each ME/CFS (n=23) and control (n=16) cell line was assayed over four replicates in at least three independent experiments.
+(B) Fatty acid carrier carnitine O-palmitoyltransferase 2 and $\beta$ -oxidation enzyme enoyl-CoA delta isomerase 2 were significantly upregulated (iBAQ) in whole cell mass spectrometry proteomics experiments (independent t-test).
 Each ME/CFS (n=22) and control (n=16) cell line was sampled once.
-(C) 20 proteins involved in mitochondrial β -oxidation were detected within the whole cell proteomes of ME/CFS and control lymphoblasts.
+(C) 20 proteins involved in mitochondrial $\beta$ -oxidation were detected within the whole cell proteomes of ME/CFS and control lymphoblasts.
 Their relative abundances were compared to the controls and the majority were elevated in ME/CFS cells (fold change > 1).
 (D) 19 proteins involved in the TCA cycle were detected within the whole cell proteomes of ME/CFS and control lymphoblasts.
 Their relative abundances were compared to the controls and the majority were elevated in ME/CFS cells (fold change > 1).

-Previous metabolomic studies have suggested that lipid metabolism is dysregulated in ME/CFS [14,30-32].
-Since the elevated "proton leak" and "nonmitochondrial" OCR were consistent with an increase in mitochondrial uptake and catabolism of alternative oxidizable substrates, we investigated the expression of mitochondrial fatty acid transporters and enzymes responsible for fatty acid β -oxidation in whole cell proteomes of ME/CFS and control lymphoblasts.
-We found proteins in both groups to be significantly elevated in the ME/CFS cells (Figure 6B, C).
+enzymes responsible for fatty acid $\beta$ -oxidation in whole cell proteomes of ME/CFS and control lymphoblasts.
+We found proteins in both groups to be significantly elevated in the ME/CFS cells (Figure 7B, C; Figure S9 Panel 2B).
 The levels of all three fatty acid transport proteins, carnitine acyltransferase I and II as well as the acyl carnitine carrier protein, were elevated, although this reached statistical significance only in the case of carnitine acyl transferase II.
-Furthermore, 17 of 20 proteins involved in mitochondrial β oxidation were upregulated (binomial test, $p=2.6 \times 10^{-3}$), with average levels $23 \pm 13\%$ higher than controls (t test, $p=9.4 \times 10^{-4}$).
-All 6 of the central enzymes in the mitochondrial β oxidation cycle were upregulated (binomial test, $p=0.016$) and the level of one of these (enoyl-CoA hydratase) was significantly elevated on its own.
-If the rates of mitochondrial β oxidation were elevated in ME/CFS cells in accordance with the expression of the proteins involved, these pathways would provide acetyl CoA to the TCA cycle at faster rate.
-In keeping with this, we found that the expression of TCA cycle proteins was also elevated in ME/CFS cells (Figure 6D).
-Thus, 16 of 19 detected proteins involved in the TCA cycle were more abundant in the ME/CFS proteome (binomial test, $p=2.2 \times 10^{-3}$).
-The mean expression level of TCA cycle proteins in ME/CFS lymphoblasts was $17 \pm 10\%$ higher than in control cells (t test, $p=1.0 \times 10^{-3}$).
-Taken together, these results show that ME/CFS lymphoblasts have an increased capacity for using mitochondrial β oxidation to drive oxidative phosphorylation at rates faster than would otherwise have been the case.
+Furthermore, 17 of 20 proteins involved in mitochondrial $\beta$ oxidation were upregulated (binomial test, $p=2.6 \times 10^{-3}$ ), with average levels $23 \pm 13\%$ higher than controls (t test, $p=9.4 \times 10^{-4}$ ).
+All 6 of the central enzymes in the mitochondrial $\beta$ oxidation cycle were upregulated (binomial test, $p=0.016$ ) and the level of one of these (enoyl-CoA hydratase) was significantly elevated on its own.
+If the rates of mitochondrial $\beta$ oxidation were elevated in ME/CFS cells in accordance with the expression of the proteins involved, these pathways would provide acetyl CoA to the TCA cycle at faster rate.
+In keeping with this, we found that the expression of TCA cycle proteins was also elevated in ME/CFS lymphoblasts (Figure 7D).
+Thus, 16 of 19 detected proteins involved in the TCA cycle were more abundant in the ME/CFS proteome (binomial test, $p=2.2\times 10^{-3}$ ).
+The mean expression level of TCA cycle proteins in ME/CFS lymphoblasts was $17\pm 10\%$ higher than in the control cells ( $t$ test, $p=1.0\times 10^{-3}$ ).
+Taken together, these results show that ME/CFS lymphoblasts have an increased capacity for using mitochondrial $\beta$ oxidation to drive oxidative phosphorylation at rates faster than would otherwise have been the case.